 You can handle the greatest of ailments with ease, but going through tax filing is mortifying to you.
 If the one thing that worries you, is how to go about the business of filing your taxes and making sense of the process, the following pointers will come in handy.

 When you opt for presumptive taxation.
 Your income is ‘presumed’.
-Actual profit is not calculated.
+The actual profit is not calculated.
 You can assume your profits to be 50% of your receipts.
-However, only those who have annual receipts of Rs 50lakhs or less can opt for this scheme.
+However, only those professional who have annual receipts of Rs 50 lakh or less can opt for this scheme.
+This limit has been increased to Rs 75 lakh in Budget 2023.
+However, the benefit of increased limit can be availed only when cash receipts from the profession does not exceed 5% of the total receipts.

-If your annual receipts exceed Rs 50lakhs, you must report them and deduct actual business expenses to compute profit (or loss).
+If your annual receipts exceeds the limit, you must report them as income and deduct actual business expenses to compute profit (or loss).
 This profit may be less or more than 50% of receipts.
 Those who opt for presumptive taxes do not have to compute or report actual profits.
 Presumptive taxation for doctors has been introduced effective FY 2016-17.

-This scheme is available to individuals and HUF, if you are incorporated as a company, your profits cannot be presumptive.
-Also, you must be Resident in India as per the income tax act.
+This scheme is available to resident individuals and firms (other than LLPs), if you are incorporated as a company, your profits cannot be presumptive.

 If you opt for this scheme, you do not have to keep books of accounts and no audit is required.
-This will help you save Rs.
-20,000 easily that you would have to pay as fees to an accountant and auditor.
+This will help you save the money which you would have to pay as fees to an accountant and auditor.
 The intent of law is to encourage small taxpayers to file tax returns and make compliance easy for them.
 But it may be wise to continue to keep at least some record of the transactions of your business.

-You are also not required to pay advance tax in installments; paying your entire tax dues by 15th March of the financial year will suffice.
+You are also not required to pay advance tax in instalments; paying your entire tax dues by 15th March of the financial year will suffice.
 Don’t worry if you fail to do so, pay as soon as you can.
-Penal interest is applicable on delayed tax payment @ 1% calculated monthly until you file your return.
+Penal interest is applicable on delayed tax payments @ 1% calculated monthly until you file your return.

-Cash book – A record of day to day cash receipts and payments.
-A record that shows cash balance at the end of the day or at best at the end of each month.
+Cash book – A record of day-to-day cash receipts and payments.
+A record that shows the cash balance at the end of the day or at best at the end of each month.

-Copies of bills – Photocopies of bills or receipts issued by you which are more than Rs 25 Original bills of expenditure incurred by you which are more than Rs 50 Following are the additional requirements for doctors –
+Copies of bills – Photocopies of bills or receipts issued by you which are more than Rs 25.
+Original bills of expenditure incurred by you which are more than Rs 50.
+The following are the additional requirements for doctors –

-Those who opt for presumptive scheme are exempt from record keeping, but some basic bill book, receipt book, bank statements must be kept for cross-validation.
+Those who opt for presumptive scheme are exempt from record keeping, but some basic bill book, receipt book, bank statements are advisable to be kept for cross-validation.

 The answer is no. The lower rate of estimated profit of 6% (instead of 8%) for digital receipts is only available to presumptive businesses.
 So, your assumed profit will be 50% of your total receipts, irrespective of whether they are in cash or digital mode.

-Yes, that is completely possible.
+Yes, that is completely possible and allowed.
 You can opt for the presumptive scheme and still declare profits higher than 50% of receipts.
-But if your receipts are under Rs 50 lakhs and your expenses are lower than 50% of receipts, you’ll end up saving significant tax by opting for this scheme.
+But if your receipts are under Rs 50 lakh and your expenses are lower than 50% of receipts, you’ll end up saving significant tax by opting for this scheme.

-You can report a part of your income (professional income) as presumptive and balance income from a business can be calculated by claiming actual expenses, like running of any other business.
-In such a case, book keeping and audit rules may apply to the business activity, whereas presumptive activity may be exempt from these.
+You can report a part of your income (professional income) as presumptive and balance income from a business can be calculated by claiming actual expenses, like running any other business.
+In such a case, bookkeeping and audit rules may apply to the business activity, whereas presumptive activity may be exempt from these.

 For presumptive income ITR-4 is applicable.
-In this form income from one house property, salary income can also be reported.
+In this form income from one house property, and salary income can also be reported.
 However, if you have any capital gains income or you own more than one house property, you cannot file this form.
 You will have to file ITR-3.
-Start your income tax return here

 Rajesh is a doctor and has his own practice in Mumbai.
 He also works as a consultant in many reputed hospitals.
-He earned an income of ₹40 lakh in FY2016-17, that is between 1 April 2016 and 31 March 2017.
+He earned an income of ₹40 lakh in FY 2023-24.
 In the normal course of things, without the benefit of presumptive tax, Rajesh’s taxable income (the amount she would need to pay tax on) would be something like this.

 Total gross income for the year from consultancy and own practice | ₹45 lakh |